neuralvis/elpa-mirror/stable-melpa/xmlunicode-readme.txt

 Changes

-v1.22 11 Aug 2020
+v1.23 23 Aug 2020
+  Fixed bug where xmlunicode-smart-hyphen didn't recognize the context "<!-" as the beginning of a comment and therefore that another "-" should be inserted rather than replacing the hyphen with an emdash.
+This was a consequence of changing xmlunicode-in-comment so that a bare "<!" wasn't recognized as the start of a comment. v1.22 11 Aug 2020
   Fixed a bug in xmlunicode-in-comment where it would mistake the beginning of a CDATA section for the start of a comment.